Hassan-Dhamen/TechMatch/README.md

 ## 📌 Project Overview

-TechMatch is a smart electronics e-commerce website that allows users to browse, explore, and purchase devices بسهولة من خلال واجهة حديثة ونظيفة.
+TechMatch is a smart electronics e-commerce website that allows users to browse, explore, and purchase devices.

 The system focuses on simplicity, usability, and a structured shopping experience.